simonzhu2019/devops/redmine/README.md

 + Summary

- Start redmine by docker, and authenticate with openldap, also manage openldap with phpldapadmin(webui)
+ Start redmine by docker, and authenticate with openldap, also manage openldap with phpldapadmin(web)